jackmedda/Perspective-C-Fairness-RecSys/README.md

 # Consumer Fairness in Recommender Systems: Contextualizing Definitions and Mitigations
 ![reproducibility task](research_method.jpg)

-This is the repository for the paper *Consumer Fairness in Recommender Systems: Contextualizing Definitions and Mitigation*, developed by Giacomo Medda, PhD student at University of Cagliari, with the support of [Gianni Fenu](https://unica.it/unica/it/ateneo_s07_ss01.page?contentId=SHD30371), Full Professor at University of Cagliari, [Mirko Marras](https://www.mirkomarras.com/), Non-tenure Track Assistant Professor at University of Cagliari, and [Ludovico Boratto](https://www.ludovicoboratto.com/), Tenure Track Assistant Professor at University of Cagliari.

 The goal of the paper was to find a common understanding and practical benchmarks on how and when each procedure of consumer fairness in recommender systems can be used in comparison to the others.